-The Theory and Techniques of Coaching Baseball (2).
-Pr., Sophomore standing or Department Approval.
+Theory and Techniques of Coaching Baseball (3).
+Pr., Soph. or dept. approval.

 A course designed to develop professional expertise in the theory and techniques of coaching.
 Emphasis is placed on the organization and administration of coaching duties involving conditioning, practice schedules, scouting, evaluation of performance, audio-visual aids, insurance programs, public relations, crowd control, care and prevention of athletic injuries and psychology of squad management.
 The designing and development of offensive and defensive patterns of play suited to the specific talents and abilities of available personnel is included.
 The student is encouraged to develop a philosophy of coaching and an understanding of the place of athletics and their contributions to the profession of physical education.